List of alien races in DC Comics: Draal

 The Draal are alien invaders of Sector 3515.

 Dromedanians

 The Dromedanians are a camel-like humanoid race native to the 30th Century.
 Captain Brakta, an ally of the Legion of Super-Heroes, hails from Dromedania.

 Dryad

-The Dryads are a race of silicon-based lifeforms, represented by Strata and Blok.
+The Dryads are a race of silicon-based lifeforms, represented by Legion of Super-Heroes member Blok and L.E.G.I.O.N. member Strata.

 Duomalians

-The Duomalians are a race of gray-skinned humanoids who inhabit the "Mirror World", a fourth dimensional universe also inhabited by the Amazonlike Orinocas.
+The Duomalians are a race of gray-skinned humanoids who inhabit the "Mirror World", a fourth-dimensional universe also inhabited by the Amazonlike Orinocas.
 Duomal was discovered and renamed by Giovanni Zatara, in honor of its co-rulers Queen Duora and Queen Mulano.
 Duomal was originally known as Thrule.

 Durlans

 The Durlans are an infamous and much-feared race of xenophobic shapeshifters native to the planet Durla.
-Chameleon Boy and Chameleon Girl of the Legion of Super-Heroes are their representatives.
-The Legion of Super-Heroes' financier R. J. Brande was also a Durlan who was trapped in human form due to the deadly Yorggian fever.
+Durlans Chameleon Boy and Chameleon Girl are members of the Legion of Super-Heroes while R. J. Brande is Chameleon Boy's father and financier of the Legion who was trapped in human form after contracting Yorggian fever.